Battlecruiser: First battlecruisers

-Under the Selborne plan of 1902, the Royal Navy intended to start three new battleships and four armoured cruisers each year.
+Under the Selborne plan of 1903, the Royal Navy intended to start three new battleships and four armoured cruisers each year.
 However, in late 1904 it became clear that the 1905–1906 programme would have to be considerably smaller, because of lower than expected tax revenue and the need to buy out two Chilean battleships under construction in British yards, lest they be purchased by the Russians for use against the Japanese, Britain's ally.
-These economies meant that the 1905–1906 programme consisted only of one battleship, but three armoured cruisers.
+These economic realities meant that the 1905–1906 programme consisted only of one battleship, but three armoured cruisers.
 The battleship became the revolutionary battleship Dreadnought, and the cruisers became the three ships of the Invincible class.
 Fisher later claimed, however, that he had argued during the committee for the cancellation of the remaining battleship.

 The construction of the new class was begun in 1906 and completed in 1908, delayed perhaps to allow their designers to learn from any problems with Dreadnought.
 The ships fulfilled the design requirement quite closely.
 On a displacement similar to Dreadnought, the Invincibles were 40 ft longer to accommodate additional boilers and more powerful turbines to propel them at 25 kn.
 Moreover, the new ships could maintain this speed for days, whereas pre-dreadnought battleships could not generally do so for more than an hour.
 Armed with eight 12-inch Mk X guns, compared to ten on Dreadnought, they had 6–7 in of armour protecting the hull and the gun turrets.
 (Dreadnought's armour, by comparison, was 11–12 in at its thickest.)
 The class had a very marked increase in speed, displacement and firepower compared to the most recent armoured cruisers but no more armour.

 While the Invincibles were to fill the same role as the armoured cruisers they succeeded, they were expected to do so more effectively.
 Specifically their roles were: